MattiasFredriksson/pybind11_tensor/README.md

 Passing dense tensor arguments provide clear separations between Python and C++ but the behavior may not always be preferable.
 Some options such as to avoid copying the data buffer when passing arguments from Python to C++ is then to use TensorMap<> or TensorRef<> arguments.

-## Eigen::Quaternion

-Type caster for Eigen::Quaternion is available in pybind11_eigen_quat.h.

 ## Eigen::TensorMap

 Supports binding of input arguments.
 The underlying idea for using the TensorMap type when the data pattern for calling a C++ function is: